KirstenBolda/js-notes/js_by_topic/methods.md

 // returns ["Newton", "Galileo", "Rutherford"]
 ```

+_Example:_

-- how to capitalize the first letter of each name
+- how to capitalize the first letter of each part of a name

 ```
 const capName = function (fullName) {